 With the help of high speed video, scientists have discovered that there is far more to bursting bubbles than meets the eye.

 Under the right conditions, a bursting bubble on a liquid surface does not simply vanish, but creates a perfect ring of tiny "daughter bubbles".
+This occurs as the ruptured bubble retracts into the liquid, forming a doughnut shape of trapped air.

 In the paper, the team described a "bubble-bursting cascade".